Quantum Logic Gate Synthesis as a Markov Decision Process: Introduction

 \section{Introduction}

 Recent years have seen dramatic advances in the field of artificial intelligence \cite{Norvig-russell-ai} and machine learning \cite{Schwartz-David, Goodfellow-et-al-2016}.
 A long term goal is to create agents that can carry out complicated tasks in an autonomous manner, relatively free of human input.
 One of the approaches that has gained popularity in this regard is reinforcement learning.
 This could be thought of as referring to a rather broad set of techniques that aim to solve some task based on a reward-based mechanism \cite{Sutton-barto}.
 Formally, reinforcement learning models the interaction of an \textit{agent} with its \textit{environment} as a Markov Decision Process (MDP).
 In many practical situations, the agent may have limited access to the environment, whose dynamics can be quite complicated.
-In all such situations, the goal of reinforcement learning is to learn or estimate the \textit{optimal policy}, which specifies the (conditional) probabilities of performing actions given that the agent finds itself in some particular state.\\
+In all such situations, the goal of reinforcement learning is to learn or estimate the \textit{optimal policy}, which specifies the (conditional) probabilities of performing actions given that the agent finds itself in some particular state.
 On the other hand, in fairly simple environments such as the textbook grid-world scenario \cite{Sutton-barto}, the dynamics can be fairly simple to learn.
 Moreover, the state and action spaces are finite and small, allowing for simple tabular methods instead of more complicated methods that would, for example, necessitate the use of artificial neural networks \cite{Goodfellow-et-al-2016}.
-In particular, one could use the dynamic programming method of \textit{policy iteration} to solve for the optimal policy exactly \cite{Bellman}.\\
+In particular, one could use the dynamic programming method of \textit{policy iteration} to solve for the optimal policy exactly \cite{Bellman}.

 In recent times, reinforcement learning has met with success in a variety of quantum programming tasks, such as error correction \cite{RL-QEC}, combinatorial optimization problems \cite{RL-COP}, as well as state preparation \cite{Bukov-et-al, Bukov2-et-al, August-et-al, Arri-et-al, Zhang-et-al} and gate design \cite{An-et-al, Niu-et-al} in the context of noisy control.
 Here, we investigate the question of state preparation and gate compilation in the context of abstract logic gates, and ask whether reinforcement learning could be successfully applied to learn the optimal gate sequences to prepare some given quantum state, or compile a specified quantum gate.
 Instead of exploring the efficacy of any one particular reinforcement method, we investigate whether it is even feasible to model these tasks as MDPs.
 By discretizing state and action spaces in this context, we circumvent questions and challenges involving convergence rates, reward sparsity, and hyper-paremeter optimization that typically show up in reinforcement learning scenarios.
 Instead, the discretization allows us to exactly solve for and study quite explicitly the properties of the optimal policy itself.
 This allows us to test whether we can recover optimally short programs using reinforcement learning techniques in quantum programming situations where we already have well-established notions of what those optimally short programs, or circuits, should look like.